teamup4highered/aaaf-course/cheeseapp_m1/README.md

 # cheeseapp v2
 ## App description
-This app is for saving recipes to make cheese.
+This app is a simple ToDo list for recipes to make cheese.

 ## How to run the app
 Start android emulator and then type in a VS Code bashd terminal: